shimonpi/AppliedCFD_Tutorials/Tutorial_2/Tutorial_2_3/README.md

 ## Running the Simulation

-First, generate the mesh using the "blockMesh" utility and verify the quality of the generated mesh using the "checkMesh" utility:
+First, generate the mesh using the `blockMesh` utility and verify the quality of the generated mesh using the `checkMesh` utility:

 ```bash
 blockMesh && checkMesh
 ```

-The "checkMesh" utility performs various checks on the mesh, including:
+The `checkMesh` utility performs various checks on the mesh, including:
 - Geometry checks: Ensures non-orthogonality, skewness, and aspect ratio of cells are within acceptable limits.
 - Topology checks: Confirms connectivity and boundary definitions.
 - Additional quality checks: Checks for non-positive volumes and other potential issues.

 Review the output to ensure there are no critical errors.
 Address any warnings or errors related to mesh quality before proceeding.

-Start the simulation using the "foamRun" command:
+Start the simulation using the 'foamRun' command:

 ```bash
 foamRun > log &